 A view from the rear of the pavilion, looking owards the lake and mountains.
 This wasn't a shot used in any of the broadcasts, but I wanted to share it because it illustrates the form of the virtual set pavilion, with it's timber structure, and barrel vault roof.

-Anoth shot that was never used in the broadcast, but I wanted to share this with you becuase it shows the front of the avilion on the right, with the lake to the left.
+Another shot that was never used in the broadcast, but I wanted to share this with you becuase it shows the front of the pavilion on the right, with the lake to the left.
 Inside the pavilion we can see the light blue lightbox that was located above the presnters seated position.
 The blue colour is from the UEFA branding whilst its shape is inspired by the tournament logo, which is made up of ring segments.

 BBC Sport’s UEFA Women’s Euros 2025 Studio: A Virtual Pavilion with a View